RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Features.md

 - Easy targeting and selection in every section
 - Drag and drop files on console window for entering file paths
 - Dynamic screen resolution detection and windows auto-sizing for optimal viewing
 - Controlled Exit.
 Cleaning tasks and temp files.
-Restoring iptables after an attack that require changes on them.
+Restoring nftables/iptables after an attack that require changes on them.
 Option to keep monitor mode if desired on exit
 - Multilanguage support and autodetect OS language feature (see [Supported Languages] section)
 - Help hints in every zone/menu for easy use
 - Auto-update.
 Script checks for newer version if possible